MuGeminorum/eLuvLetter/README.md

 After building the repository, log in to GitHub Desktop with the account you just applied.
 After successful login, select `File-> Clone repo...`.

 Select the repository that has just been created by you on the web page, and select a local path to hold the repo to clone.
-Here, take `F:\downloads\git` as an example, and click `Clone.`
+Here, take `.\git` as an example, and click `Clone.`

-After cloning, there will be an additional `valenday.github.io` folder in our local path `F:\downloads\git,` and then copy the customized code folder called `envelope` into `F:\downloads\git\valenday.github.io` path, a local change record will show up on the GitHub Desktop at this time.
+After cloning, there will be an additional `valenday.github.io` folder in our local path `F:\downloads\git,` and then copy the customized code folder called `envelope` into `.\git\valenday.github.io` path, a local change record will show up on the GitHub Desktop at this time.

 Casually fill in the title of change record and click `Commit to master.`